clojuredocs/guides/articles/language/concurrency_and_parallelism.md

   </dl>

   <dt>Synchronous</dt>
-  <dl>When caller's thread waits, blocks or sleeps until it has access to a given resource or context.</dl>
+  <dl>When the caller's thread waits, blocks, or sleeps until it has access to a given resource or context.</dl>

   <dt>Asynchronous</dt>
   <dl>Operations that can be started or scheduled without blocking the caller's thread.</dl>